mcarilli/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 [image6]: ./writeup_images/placeholder_small.png "Normal Image"
 [image7]: ./writeup_images/placeholder_small.png "Flipped Image"

-## Rubric Points
 ---
 ### Files Submitted & Code Quality

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* model.py:  Keras implementation of model, as well as code to load data and train the model
-* drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* drive.py: Connects to Udacity simulator (not provided) to feed image data from the simulator to my model, and angle data from my model back to the simulator
+* model.h5:  A saved Keras model, trained using model.py, capable of reliably steering the car all the way around Track 1
+* video.mp4: Video of the car driving around the track, with steering data supplied by model.h5
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md

 #### 2. Submission includes functional code

-Once you have cloned this repository, start the Udacity simulator (not provided), and run
+If you clone this repository, start the Udacity simulator (not provided), and run
 ```sh
 python drive.py model.h5